 Do you want to know how much for video production?
 Let’s get started !

-In this post I will try to cover as much ground as I possibly can regarding the costs for a typical Video Production.
+In this post, I will try to cover as much ground as I possibly can regarding the costs for a typical Video Production.
 I mean “as much” because every video is different and the variables are infinite.
-When you ask : How much for video production?
-It is like going into a car dealer and asking.
-How much for a car ?
-Most video production companies have their own formulas when figuring out these costs, and as a rule they do not make these figures available.
+When you ask: How much for video production?
+It is like going to a car dealer and asking.
+How much for a car?
+Most video production companies have their own formulas when figuring out these costs, and as a rule, they do not make these figures available.
 That’s why the “task” of planning a budget for many clients becomes a real problem.
 What to consider in a video production budget?
 What is video production company (A) offering vs company (B).
-Why are their estimates so different ?
-In many cases the difference in price creates confusion and/or mistrust .Company (A) might be inflating their video production prices and company (B) is leaving important services or items out the estimate.
-Nevertheless; in this post we will answer your question: How much for video production?
+Why are their estimates so different?
+In many cases, the difference in price creates confusion and/or mistrust.Company (A) might be inflating their video production prices and company (B) is leaving important services or items out the estimate.
+Nevertheless; in this post, we will answer your question: How much for video production?

-The 3 main steps of Video Production and their costs.
+3 main steps of Video Production and their average costs.

-Pre-production includes a brainstorming meeting with the client and creative team in order to create the “concept “.
-Once we have developed a satisfactory concept that is approved by the client, we write a script and create a storyboard.
-These may include the visuals as well as dialog, narration, locations and more.
-Some videos do not need dialog or narration, some are shot on location or a studio.
+Pre-production includes a brainstorming meeting with the client and our creative team in order to create the “concept “.
+Once we have developed a concept that is approved by the client, we write a script and create a storyboard.
+These may include the visuals as well as dialogs, narration and more.
+Some videos do not need dialog or narration, some are shot on location, sometimes we shoot in a studio.
 The Pre-production process could take a day, a week or more depending on the project.
 The cost for pre-production can be a few hundred, sometimes more.
-In Pre-Production we secure the locations or studio for the shoot day.
-Some videos require the casting of actors / talents.
+In Pre-Production, we secure the locations or studio for the shoot day.
+Some videos require the casting of actors/talents.
 We have access to casting companies that provide us with very talented actors for every type of video production.
 The cost of Contracting actors and casting really depends on many factors.
-Are these actors A-listers ?
+Are these known or experienced actors?
 Are the actors new and looking for exposure?
-Some casting agencies only deal with a close portfolio of clients, studios and budgets.
+Some casting agencies only deal with a close portfolio of clients, studios, and budgets.
 Some others are opened to any project size and are more flexible.
-Based on experience in the industry pre-production cost is 5% to 10% of the total cost of a project.
-Pre-production sometimes is more intense than Production so this percentages vary greatly from project to project.
+Based on our experience in the industry pre-production cost is 15% to 20% of the total cost of a project.

 Pre-Production can include :